 Hotel Bisanzio is close to a water taxi stop and San Marco Square.
-We felt completely spoiled here when they upgraded us to a room with a terrace because we had Alfie (our dog, if you’re new to the blog).
+We felt completely spoiled here when they upgraded us to a room with a terrace because we had Alfie (my dog, if you’re a new reader).

 Travel Tip: You won’t be able to bring a car into Venice itself.
 You can rent a car at the airport and park it near the Venice port.
 Alternatively, you can wait until you are departing Venice to rent a car.
 There are car rental agencies in the port in Venice.
 Take public transportation or book transportation from the airport to Venice.

 - Doge’s Palace and Piazza San Marco (book a tour in advance and skip the line)